Intellectual Humility – Are You Open to Being Wrong?

 The Learning Menu

-Being a conscious leader in these unsettling times means maintaining perspective – trusting that you’ll be OK, focusing on human connection and having the presence of mind to learn from this experience.
+Being a Conscious Leader in these unsettling times means maintaining perspective – trusting that you’ll be OK, focusing on human connection and having the presence of mind to learn from your experience.
 If self-examination is the appetiser, learning is the main course.
 No matter what you are currently learning, it is the basis for change, improvement and success – not just to get through the current situation, but to create a new and better future.

 There are basically two kinds of learning situations.
 One is being presented with new information, new skills or new awareness – a bit like school.
 The second kind of learning is gained through experience, living life, and testing boundaries and limits – the school of hard knocks.
 The challenge we all have with experiential learning is that before we get to the lesson, we have to deal with disappointments, judgments from ourselves and others, rejection, mistakes, and even punishment.
 If we get caught up in the emotional (and sometimes physical) pain associated with the school of hard knocks, and cannot gain a broader perspective, we may never get to the learning.
 Conscious Leaders are master learners.
 They focus on learning from mistakes rather than deflecting, blaming others or hiding from them.